jfoote/git-shadow/README.md

 ... and I decide to do some root-cause analysis with the help of `git-shadow`

+**Gratuitous Disclaimer**: I had nothing to do with the real `goto fail;` bug, I've never worked for Apple, and I have no idea how the bug was actually introduced.
+IOW, relax, it's just an example.

-### 1. Find the commit where the bug was injected using conventional weapons
+### 1. Find the commit where the bug was injected using conventional methods

 ```
 foote$ git log -S 'goto fail'